cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 To process the client's registration request, the server executes the following function.
 This function can fail with a `DeriveKeyPairError` error with negligible probability.
-In this case, application can choose a new `credential_identifier` for this registration record and re-run this function.
+In this case, applications can choose a new `credential_identifier` for this registration record and re-run this function.